-We aim to establish new relationships with, and supply our emission-certified power systems to, OEMs in a variety of industrial OEM market categories.
-In particular, we target expanding our OEM relationships in high-growth market categories, such as oil and gas applications, while maintaining and enhancing our penetration in market categories that are growing more slowly.
+We aim to establish new relationships with, and supply our emission-certified and nonemission-certified power systems to, OEMs in a variety of industrial OEM market categories.
+In particular, we target expanding our OEM relationships in high-growth market categories, such as material handling and oil and gas applications, while maintaining and enhancing our penetration in market categories that are growing more slowly.
 As we gain traction in emerging industrial OEM categories that did not previously represent significant opportunities for our power systems, we plan to further focus our efforts on potential customers in those categories.